 I couldn’t agree more.
 As a woman and a person of Asian descent, with skin that is on the darker end of the melanin spectrum, I feel it’s my personal duty to show other people like me that travel is possible.
 It doesn’t have to be limited to a certain demographic.

 At the same time, Rob understands that there are certain things about family travel that are universal, no matter what your skin tone or sexual orientation.
+And no matter what your background, there is a certain amount of privilege in travel.

 Presenting travel from a family perspective